MoritzGrundei/tour-into-the-picture/README.md

     7. the radial lines through the vanishing points and the vertices of the inner rectangle are displayed, the vanishing point and the inner rectangle can still be adjusted
     8. (optional) if there are foreground objects in the image, one can press "Optional: Select Foreground Rectangle" to draw a polygon around the object or multiple polygons around objects
     9. Once the configuration is done, press "Submit" to start the reconstruction
-    10. one can always reset the configuration by pressing "Reset"
+    10. one can always reset the configuration by pressing "Reset" to repeat steps 4 - 8

 <h2>Workflow</h2>